hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `delegation` - (Optional) One or more `delegation` blocks as defined below.

-* `private_endpoint_network_policies_enabled` - (Optional) Enable or Disable network policies for the private endpoint on the subnet.
-Setting this to `true` will **Enable** the policy and setting this to `false` will **Disable** the policy.
-Defaults to `true`.
+* `private_endpoint_network_policies` - (Optional) Enable or Disable network policies for the private endpoint on the subnet.
+Possible values are `Disabled`, `Enabled`, `NetworkSecurityGroupEnabled` and `RouteTableEnabled`.
+Defaults to `Disabled`.

 -> **NOTE:** Network policies, like network security groups (NSG), are not supported for Private Link Endpoints or Private Link Services.
-In order to deploy a Private Link Endpoint on a given subnet, you must set the `private_endpoint_network_policies_enabled` attribute to `false`.
+In order to deploy a Private Link Endpoint on a given subnet, you must set the `private_endpoint_network_policies` attribute to `Disabled`.
 This setting is only applicable for the Private Link Endpoint, for all other resources in the subnet access is controlled based via the Network Security Group which can be configured using the `azurerm_subnet_network_security_group_association` resource.

 * `private_link_service_network_policies_enabled` - (Optional) Enable or Disable network policies for the private link service on the subnet.
 Setting this to `true` will **Enable** the policy and setting this to `false` will **Disable** the policy.
 Defaults to `true`.